Choosing a Survival School

 Our campus consists of twenty-two acres of beautiful forest with springs and a small lake.
 The property also connects to the Sumter National Forrest.
 There is a central camp with a fire pit, potable water station, outhouse, and other camp accommodations.

 How Much Do Their Courses Cost?

-Money is huge factor, but don’t short change yourself by being cheap.
+Money is a huge factor, but don’t short-change yourself by being cheap.
 If it seems too good to be true, it’s probably because it is. $25-50 for training per day sounds like a GREAT DEAL, but it should raise caution.
 There is a reason those courses are so cheap.
 The reality is you get what you pay for.
 Quality training can be expensive, but it doesn’t have to break the bank.
-Professional instruction averages around $100-125 a day.
-Because of this we provide multiple options from day, weekend, and week long courses to meet any budget.
-Also, we regularly offer discounts and promotions to help individuals keep cost down.
+Professional instruction in a group setting averages around $100-125 a day.
+Because of this, we provide multiple options; day, weekend, and week-long courses to meet any budget.
+Also, we regularly offer discounts and promotions to help individuals keep costs down.